B. Mus (Western University)

 (on leave 2017/18)

-Christine holds a Bachelor of Music from Western University, a Master of Music from McGill University, and a Doctor of Musical Arts from Manhattan School of Music, where she taught the Woodwind Lab for four years.
-She has just completed her first year as Assistant Professor of Single Reeds at Memorial University in St. John’s, Canada.
+Carter holds a Bachelor of Music from Western University, a Master of Music from McGill University, and a Doctor of Musical Arts from Manhattan School of Music, where she taught the Woodwind Lab for four years.
+She is Assistant Professor of Single Reeds at Memorial University in St. John's, Canada.